52 Things That Can Make Your Home Look More Expensive

 Hunt for real stone

-Real granite and limestone countertops look much more luxe than your typical acrylic, but unfortunately their prices usually reflect that.
+Real granite and limestone countertops look much more luxe than your typical acrylic, but unfortunately, their prices usually reflect that.
 If you’re willing to do a bit of hunting, though, you might be able to slash the price tag, says Bowry.
 “You can sometimes find a great deal on a real stone top at your local stone yard, in the remnant section,” she says.
-Check out these other weekend projects that add value to your home.
+Check out these 10 other weekend projects that add value to your home.

 Focus on faucets

-If you only have room in the budget for one high-end bathroom feature, make it a quality tap.
+If you only have room in the budget for one high-end bathroom feature, make it a quality tap like this one.
 Pairing it with plain, wallet-friendly tiles will actually highlight the money spent, says interior designer René Dekker.
 “If you look in the window of any high-end jewelry store, you will see that the finely crafted items, the gold and diamonds, are always displayed against plain neutral backgrounds which show them off much better … the same concept will work in your bathroom,” he says.
 Just skip these 32 home upgrades that are a huge waste of money.

 If you have a dining room table you don’t use unless company is visiting, keep the settings there to fake your way to looking like a master host.
 “A staged tablescape will make the space feel more elegant,” says Henry.